By Matt McGee on Sep 30, 2010

 It’s easy to tell the difference between someone who really has their head in the game, and someone who’s just trying to get people to notice them.
 Really.
 We can tell.

 8. Share stuff.

-Some of my favorite follows on Twitter are people who mix up conversational updates and back-and-forth with others with links to great stuff.
-Sometimes it’s a thought provoking blog post.
+Some of my favorites to follow on Twitter are people who mix up conversational updates and back-and-forth with others with links to great stuff.
+Sometimes it’s a thought-provoking blog post.
 Other times it’s an article, or a video, or something just to make me laugh.

 9. Have some personality.

 The reason things like chat have always been so popular is that you can talk with real, live people over a computer.
 How cool is that!
 No crazy phone bills, you can talk to several people at once, and it’s fun to pick out the individual personalities, find the people who like the things you do, talk away about everything from work to life to the movie you just saw and hated.

 Twitter is just the new version of chat.
 We didn’t want people in our AOL chat rooms selling us their “Make Money Online” course, either.
 With the exception I’m sure, we don’t love them in our Twitter stream.
 We just want to talk and get to know one another.
 Open doors.
 Find affinities.
 It’s really pretty simple at its core, but man do we try to make it way too complicated.

 I get asked all the time how I “got all my followers”.
 I didn’t set out to amass a pile of people, but I set out to build a diverse, active network.
 In that sense, my secrets are these:

 - I did all the stuff above.
 Some I realized I was doing later.

 - I’ve never in my life asked for a follow unless I wanted to DM someone and couldn’t.
 I’ve NEVER begged for followers to reach some kind of “milestone”.
 It doesn’t matter.